marcos-acosta/worlds-worst-detective/src/data/md/biggest-number.md

 Today, we're seeing computer scientists attempt to generalize _thought itself_ as a massive, immensely complex function.
 If such a thing were truly possible, would that mean that we generalized our own _ability_ to generalize?
 What does that even mean for human intelligence?
 It's all very [Gödel-y](https://en.wikipedia.org/wiki/G%C3%B6del,_Escher,_Bach).

-In other words, humans have used abstractions like numbers and information theory to harness that laws of reality and propel ourselves into the next technological age.
+In other words, humans have used abstractions like numbers and information theory to harness the laws of reality and propel ourselves into the next technological age.
 But in the face of all of that technological progress, I think there's something deeply artistic about discovering higher abstractions just for the sake of _doing_ it, despite the Sisyphean nature of the task.
-In my mind, googologists are like martial arts masters, honing their craft in the art of self defense without the threat of imminent battle.
-Beyond the realm of practical value, I salute the googologists building their towers in the sky...
+In my mind, googologists are like martial arts masters, honing their craft in the art of self defense without expecting a fight.
+Beyond the realm of practical value, I salute the googologists building their towers in the sky.
+Damn, now I'm starting to sound like Sbiis.

 ## So... what's the biggest number?

 Probably [ten](https://www.youtube.com/watch?v=SMKnskpPYeo). ■

-:footnote[I _was_ actually planning on going on, specifically to talk about the [Fast-growing hierarchy](https://en.wikipedia.org/wiki/Fast-growing_hierarchy), but as I was trying to understand what the heck it is, I realized that I was slightly out of my league and would need to spend a lot more time understanding it before I could try to explain it.
+:footnote[I _was_ actually planning to going on, specifically to talk about the [Fast-growing hierarchy](https://en.wikipedia.org/wiki/Fast-growing_hierarchy).
+But, as I was trying to understand what the heck it is, I realized I was slightly out of my league and would need to spend a lot more time understanding it before I could try explaining it.
 I'll leave it here for reference, though, in case you're braver than I am.]{id="hierarchy"}
 :footnote[Yes, I know we could optimize this by only iterating up to `sqrt(n)`, but the point is only that it's _possible_, not necessarily _efficient_.]{id="sqrt"}
 :footnote[Informally, the number of states can be thought of as a measure of how "complex" the Turing machine's "code" is.]{id="states"}
 :footnote[That's not a joke.
 I decided that the album cover would be an actual cube with the digits of pi written on it.
 I honestly, truly, legitimately thought that would be cool.
 Thank god we don't stay 12 forever.]{id="album"}